ndy-s/whatsops-agents/README.md

 ## Limitations

-The Agents require clear and specific instructions to perform correctly.
-Vague or ambiguous prompts can lead to wrong API calls or incomplete SQL.
-Free models may occasionally misinterpret uncommon terms, internal system names, or domain-specific jargon, even with the registry in place.
-Ambiguous requests can trigger follow-up questions from the Agent, adding extra steps before execution.
-Additionally, SQL queries generated from the schema are strictly read-only, and all data-changing actions must be defined in the predefined SQL registry.
+The Agents work best when given clear and specific instructions.
+Vague or ambiguous prompts can lead to incorrect API calls or incomplete SQL queries.
+Free models, in particular, may occasionally misinterpret uncommon terms, internal system names, or domain-specific jargon, even with the registry in place.

+Ambiguous requests can also trigger follow-up questions from the Agent, adding extra steps before the action is executed.
+For safety, any SQL generated from the schema is strictly read-only, and all data-changing operations must be performed using predefined queries from the SQL registry.

 ## License